Learn Python with Talk Python's 270 hours of courses

 31:23 Yeah, it works really well.
 Yeah.
 He's using FastAPI.
 FastAPI works equally well with it.
 And some of the tools we'll talk about are relevant as well.
 So very cool.

-31:33 This portion of Talk Python Me is brought to you by Sentry.
+31:33 This portion of Talk Python To Me is brought to you by Sentry.
 You've heard me sing the praises of Sentry for their error tracking and performance monitoring plenty of times on the show.

 31:44 But this time is different.
 They have a special live event, like a mini online conference, where you can connect with the team and take a deep dive into different products and services every day for a week.
 Join them for Launch Week, new product releases, exclusive demos, and discussions with experts from their community on the latest with Sentry.